musaozkan/nakit_uygulamasi/readme.md

 - **Multi-Asset Support:** Securely store, send, and receive **Tether Gold (XAUT)** and **Tether USD (USDT)**.
 - **Real-time Valuation:** View your portfolio value in USD with real-time price updates.
 - **Transaction History:** Track all your incoming and outgoing transfers with detailed activity logs.
-- **Biometric Security:** Protect your assets with FaceID/TouchID and PIN authentication.

 ### 2. Gold Day (Altın Günü) 🆕
 A digital reimagining of the traditional "Gold Day" (Altın Günü) culture: